 Czech Republic landlines start with phone code 420, followed by a 2 for Prague and an eight-digit number.

 Prague offers outstanding dining featuring the distinctive flavors of the country.
 Don’t miss traditional favorites like kulajda (potato soup flavored with dill, vinegar, and mushrooms, with an egg on top), or sausages, beef tartare, roast duck, svickova (creamy vegetable sauce with beef and bread dumplings), goulash, fried cheese, fruit dumplings, chlebicek (open-faced sandwiches) and so much more!
 Click here for more about what and where to eat and drink.

 If you are planning to use a credit card to pay for your meal, check with your server first.
 Not all restaurants accept credit cards and some may have a mandatory minimum for your bill before you can use one.

 Electric power is set at 220 volts.
 If you bring an electrical appliance to the Czech Republic, you may need an adaptor to fit the electrical receptacles.
 You may also need a converter to change the voltage to 220 volts if you come from a country where it is 110.

 In case of an emergency, police services, fire or emergency medical assistance can be contacted by dialing 112 (you will be connected with English-speaking operators).
 More information on emergency services can be found by clicking here.

 Non-Czech participants attending CYTO 2018 will need a passport that is valid for at least three months past the date of the Congress.
 Participants are encouraged to confirm their own country’s passport validity requirements.
 To confirm if you need a visa and other related information, click here.

 ISAC has secured a housing block for attendees and exhibitors across several hotels near the Prague Congress Centre.
-The CYTO 2017 hotel reservation link will be available in November.

 The official language of the Congress is English.
 Translation service will not be provided.